3 day Tokyo itinerary

 The garden of the Nezu Museum is another highlight and quite a few people visit just to spend time there.
 It’s not one of the most famous spots in Tokyo but it’s high on the to-do list of people in the know.

-The museum is very close to the Omotesando area I suggested on day two, so you could add it into your plan for that morning.
+The museum is very close to the Omotesando area I suggested on day two, so you could add it to your plan for that morning.

 Hie shrine